zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Get details on a caster specified by ID.
+Get details on a caster specified by ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash